Basak12/SupplyIn_Frontend/README.md

 1. Clone this repository with https or download as zip file:
    ```
    git clone //https://github.com/Basak12/SupplyIn_Frontend
-   Viewer is already invited for this repository.
-   username: metu.di.502.reviewer3@gmail.com

    ```

 2. Navigate into the project directory: